 Do Wildland Firefighters work for City Departments?

 Wildland firefighters traditionally have no connection to city fire departments.
-Most wildland firefighters either work for the government, state, or private entities like the US Forest Service, The Bureau of Land Management (BLM), The National Park Service, The US Fish and Wildlife Service, Bureau of Indian Affairs (BIA), CAL fire, DNR, etc.
+Most wildland firefighters either work for the government, state, or private entities like the US Forest Service, The Bureau of Land Management (BLM), The National Park Service, The US Fish and Wildlife Service, Bureau of Indian Affairs (BIA), CAL fire, DNR, etc. Which is not to say that there aren’t hybrid firefighting resources which have both structural and wildland fire expertise.
+These hybrid fire programs continue to be developed nationwide in order to meet the growing need.

 Until very recently wildland firefighting was looked at as a seasonal profession, much like a ski patroller.
 Therefore, a large number of wildland firefighters are referred to as “seasonals” and do not retain year-round employment.
 However, as mentioned above, the last several years has proven to show that fighting wildfire is quickly becoming a year-round endeavor.